MaastrichtU-IDS/jupyterlab/README.md

 **Additional programs**

+🧑‍💻 VisualStudio Code server (start it from the JupyterLab UI)

+💎 OpenRefine (start it from the JupyterLab UI)

-Some `.jar` programs for knowledge graph processing are pre-downloaded in `/opt` in the image: RDF4J, Apache Jena, OWLAPI, RML mapper, etc.
+☕️ Some `.jar` programs for knowledge graph processing are pre-downloaded in the `/opt` folder, such as RDF4J, Apache Jena, OWLAPI, RML mapper.

 ## Customize your JupyterLab image